-Marketwatch had an interesting series looking at the pros and cons of buying a house this year.
-Given I have commenced my own home buying process, it was a very timely piece, as I am sure it was for many others who are thinking of buying (or even selling) a home in year ahead.
-However before pulling the trigger on your purchase you need to consider the case for buying now versus waiting for conditions to improve.
+Before pulling the trigger on buying your house you need to consider the case for buying now versus waiting for conditions to improve.
 In current market conditions there is a strong case for either side of the argument.
 Here’s why you should buy a house this year:

-- Affordability is better than ever : According to the National Association of Realtors’ housing affordability index, homes were more affordable in December than at any other point since the group started the index in 1970.
+- Affordability is better than ever: According to the National Association of Realtors’ housing affordability index, homes were more affordable in December than at any other point since the group started the index in 1970.
 Housing prices are down and mortgage rates remain low, but home buyers should be aware that they’re in it for the long haul because prices are unlikely to rise anytime soon.
-Moody’s predicted that house prices will stabilize by the end of this year, while the Case-Shiller house price index predicted home prices will fall another 11% from the fourth quarter of 2008.
 However always talk to local agents and recent buyers (as opposed to national indicators) to really determine housing and price trends in your area.

 - You have a large inventory to choose from: In many places it is taking months to sell a home, creating loads of quality inventory – from new homes to existing homes to short sales and foreclosures.
 A large selection gives buyers more choices and drives down prices (basic supply and demand in play).
 And home sellers have gotten the picture by offering great incentives like paying closing costs or throwing in new appliances to close the deal.

-The above presents a pretty strong case for buying a home in the year ahead, and the $8000 homebuyer tax credit (assuming you qualify) is a real bonus.
-However, given the current adverse economic conditions and the gloomy outlook for the economy in general, and because this will probably be your biggest investment in life, you need to look at the other side of the buy argument and consider why it may not be such a good idea.
+The above presents a pretty strong case for buying a home in the year ahead.
+However, given the potential for adverse economic conditions in the year ahead and because this will probably be your biggest investment in life, you need to look at the other side of the buy argument and consider why it may not be such a good idea.
 Here are some reasons that could stall your decision to become a homeowner:

 - Prices are still dropping: Data shows that prices are still dropping in many markets.
 If you buy today, your home could be worth less in a year or even two.
 According to PMI Group’s most recent U.S. Market Risk Index, the risk of lower prices two years from now has increased across the country.
-Half of the country’s 50 largest cities had an elevated or high probability of seeing lower house prices by the end of the third quarter of 2010, compared with the third quarter of 2008.
-According to the widely reported and used Case-Shiller home price index, values in 20 major U.S. cities fell 18.2% in November, compared with November 2007.
-Prices are down 25% from their peak in 2006, according to the index.
+Half of the country’s 50 largest cities had an elevated or high probability of seeing lower house prices by the end of the year

 - This sale will be on for a while: Even if prices stop falling this year, as Moody’s Economy.com is predicting, price appreciation could be weak for a while.
 In fact, while some recoveries resemble a “V”-shaped pattern, this housing recovery could look like an “L” — once a bottom hits, prices will flat line, said Jay Papasan, one of the authors of the book “Your First Home.”
 Prices likely won’t rocket to housing-boom levels soon, as conditions are exacerbated by rising unemployment and foreclosure inventory.
 The lesson: This housing sale could go on for a while, so there is no need to rush.